zepingyu0512/zepingyu0512.github.io/_pages/about.md

 **b)** Leveraging interpretability insights to identify structural flaws in LLMs and designing safer, more effective models and methods.

-Please feel free to contact me via zepingyu@foxmail.com for discussions, potential collaborations and career opportunities.
+Please feel free to contact me at zepingyu@foxmail.com for discussions.
+I am also open to potential collaborations and career opportunities.

 # 🔥 News